 4.3.1 General findings

 It is evident to the RT, as a result of the consultations undertaken, that the inaugural CSC is a cohesive and collaborative team that has, in its first 12 months of operation, undertaken a significant body of work in developing operating procedures and carrying out its role as prescribed in the Charter.
-Importantly, the CSC has also developed a good working relationship with PTI.
+Importantly, the CSC has also developed a good working relationship with PTI and the direct customers of the IANA naming services.

-In a post IANA transition environment it is important to remember that it is possible for the IANA Functions Operator (IFO) to be separated from ICANN through a Separation Cross-community Working Group that can be triggered in the event that there is evidence of continued poor performance of the PTI.
+In a post IANA transition environment it is possible for the IANA Functions Operator (IFO) to be separated from ICANN through a Separation Cross-community Working Group in the event that there is evidence of continued poor performance of the PTI.
 The CSC has a critical role in this regard because of their mission: ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

-The role of the CSC is independent of the IANA Functions Operator and any new operator in its contract with ICANN should be required to work with the CSC.
+The role of the CSC is independent of the IANA Functions Operator and the RTrecommends that, in its contract with ICANN, any new operator should be required to work with the CSC.

 4.3.2 The Mission and Scope of Responsibilities of the CSC should not be expanded.

 A key area of the review is to establish whether the Charter enables the CSC to fulfil its role and responsibilities as envisioned.

-Consultations with the CSC revealed that the narrow mission and scope of responsibilities defined in the ICANN Bylaws section 17.1 and the Charter have been very helpful in understanding their role and core business. the CSC has spent much of its first twelve months establishing operating procedures and The narrow scope and responsibilities has assisted in this regard.
-In addition, the CSC felt that the limited scope and narrow focus was helpful for appointing organizations when selecting the members and liaisons for the CSC, which proved also to be a factor contributing to the success.
+Consultations with the CSC identified that the narrow mission and scope of responsibilities defined in the ICANN Bylaws section 17.1 and the Charter have helped in understanding and explaining its role .

-For these reasons the CSC did not support any expansion to the mission and scope of the CSC.
+Over its first twelve months, the CSC has established it operating procedures.
+The narrow scope and clear responsibilities have been helpful to the Committee in reaching agreement on these and in identifying where their responsibilities lie.

-Feedback received from the direct customers and others indicate the CSC has successfully performed its role as envisioned.
-It is also evident that the CSC’s role is well understood by the PTI, the PTI Board, direct customers of IANA, and the ICANN Board; and that these organisations are working well with the CSC.
-Based on these conversations the RT believes that the focused and narrow remit of the CSC as contained in the Charter has been instrumental for some of the success of the CSC.
+Feedback received from the direct customers and others has also shown that the clear and limited mandate have made it easier to explain the role of the CSC, which appears to be well understood by the PTI, the PTI Board, the direct customers of IANA, and the ICANN Board.
+This helps these organisations to work effectively together to ensure the operational oversight of the PTI.

+In addition, the CSC felt that the limited scope and narrow focus was helpful for the appointing organizations in selecting the members and liaisons for the CSC.
+This has proved to be a factor contributing to the success.

-It is important to recall that the CSC is the only entity in the post IANA transition environment that is responsible for monitoring the performance of the IFO and If they consider the performance of IANA is unsatisfactory, the CSC does have the ability to take action that could ultimately result in a change of the IFO.
-While the RT understands that given the success of the CSC there might be some temptation to broaden the scope of the CSC by including other functions or responsibilities, we strongly believe that this would detract from the critical role that the CSC was established to perform and do not support any expansion.
+For these reasons the CSC strongly recommends that the mission and scope of the CSC should remain unchanged.

+The RT understands that given the success of the CSC there has been some suggestion that the scope of the CSC be expanded to include other functions and responsibilities.
+The RT strongly believe that this would detract from the critical role that the CSC was established to perform and does not support any expansion.

 4.3.3 Membership composition